x3meuriel/Hng-Task-One/README.md

 # Hng-Task-One

-Hello folder contains a file that outputs my name Resume folder contains my demo resume
+Hello folder contains a file that outputs my name And the Resume folder contains my demo resume